Construction Alerts, Schedule and Status

 CR 2985: Rerouted the road to FM 1396 south of Bois d’Arc Creek due to future lake levels.

 CR 2700: Closed for a half-mile, approximately two miles north of FM 1396 intersection.
-Expected to reopen in Summer of 2020.
+Expected to reopen in Fall of 2020.

 Permanent Road Closures

-FM 1396: Will be closed at Bois d’Arc Creek northwest and southeast to the 541-foot elevation level.
-Expected to close when FM 897 opens in late 2020.
+FM 1396: Closed at Bois d’Arc Creek northwest and southeast to the 541-foot elevation level.

 CR 2630: Starting approximately 1.25 miles southeast from its intersection with CR 2615 and extending to its current dead end.